 If you don’t like the shape or appearance of your ears, you may wonder if there’s something you can do about it.

-Some people choose to have otoplasty, also known as cosmetic ear surgery, to alter the ears’ shape, position, or size.
+Some people choose to have otoplasty in Houston, also known as cosmetic ear surgery, to alter the ears’ shape, position, or size.

 You might want otoplasty if you don’t like how far your ears stick out or if one is misshapen by an accident or congenital disability.

 Patients can have otoplasty any time after the ears have reached their adult size, usually after five years old.

 Otoplasty is safe and effective, but it’s still severe surgery.
 So you should understand the potential risks before you move forward.

 Every surgery has scars, including otoplasty.
 But while the scars are permanent, they’re usually hidden behind the ears or in the ear creases.